apacheignite/documentation/web-console/demo-mode.md

  * [Monitor the Cluster](#section--monitor-the-cluster-)
 * [Screencast](#section-screencast)

+You can use Ignite Web Console's demo mode to explore and evaluate its various features that help configure and manage an Ignite cluster.
+In this mode, you can check out predefined clusters, caches, and domain models.
+An instance of a pre-populated H2 database is started on which you can run various SQL queries and view data charts.
+You can also monitor various cache and node metrics as well as CPU and Heap usage for the demo cluster.
 [block:api-header]
 {
   "type": "basic",
   "title": "Starting Demo Mode"
 }
 [/block]
-You can use Ignite Web Console's demo mode to evaluate its various features that help configure and manage an Ignite cluster.
-To enable this mode, you need to click on the `Start demo` button located in the top menu, and wait for a popup screen to appear that provides additional steps.
+To enable the demo mode, click on the `Start demo` button located in the top menu.
 [block:callout]
 {
   "type": "info",